 Scan Process - Overview

-The scanning process is performed entirely through the TireTreadScanView , and can only be conducted in Landscape mode.
+The scanning process is performed entirely through the AnylineTireTreadScanner, and can only be conducted in Landscape mode.

-The TireTreadScanView automatically prevents portrait scans, so you don’t have to worry about managing device orientation.
+The SDK automatically prevents portrait scans, so you don’t have to worry about managing device orientation.

-This element automatically handles camera access, permission request, and scan guidance (via the Default UI), so you can simply listen to the callbacks to seamlessly integrate it into your app’s workflow.
+The scanner launches the SDK UI full-screen and automatically handles camera access, permission requests, and scan guidance (via the Default UI), so you can simply handle the returned ScanOutcome to integrate it into your app’s workflow.

 • Android